Nattie-Nkosi/Obsidian-MCP-server/README.md

 - **Search**: Search for notes containing specific text (case-insensitive)
 - **MCP Resources**: Expose all vault notes as MCP resources with `obsidian://` URIs
 - **Path Security**: Built-in directory traversal protection to keep access restricted to your vault
+- **Clean Architecture**: Modular codebase with clear separation of concerns
+- **Type Safety**: Fully typed with TypeScript for reliability

 ## Installation